zu2/chibicc-6800-v1/README.md

 - **Data types:** `int` and pointers are 16-bit; `long` and `float` are 32-bit. `double` and `long long` (64-bit or more) are unsupported.
 - **Structs/unions:** Passing/returning by value and bit fields are implemented.
-- **Function parameters:** Only first one parameter is passed via registers (A/B/@long).
+- **Function parameters:** Only the first parameter is passed via registers (A/B/@long).
 If the first parameter is a struct/union, all parameters are passed via the stack.
 - **Return values:** Struct/union return values pass their address as an implicit first argument in a register. all other normal arguments are passed on the stack.
 - **Limitations:** Handling of large local variable areas (>255 bytes) is poorly tested and coded.